foobacca/foobacca-event-notes/DjangoConEurope2015/camel.rst

 - typesetting - glyphs, fonts, Donald Knuth, TeX, LaTeX
 - LaTeX documents are not "well formed" (closing tags etc)
 - but LaTeX is excellent for equations
-- until recently HTML wasn't great - but now MathJAX
+- until recently HTML wasn't great - but now MathJAX, which renders latex into nice equations in HTML
 - MathJAX does fonts and characters, but doesn't do structure
 - so can we take Latex and convert to mix of HTML and mathjax
 - can then embed homework into pages